 Some workouts are like movie villains: so loathsome and fiendish you have no choice but to love them.
 Or, perhaps more accurately, love to hate them.
 The same goes for P90X Ab Ripper X, which Super Trainer Tony Horton introduces by saying, “I hate it, but I love it.”

-If you’re in the mood to really do a number on your abs, you can find this intense ab workout as part of the P90X program on Beachbody On Demand.
+If you’re in the mood to really do a number on your abs, you can find this intense ab workout as part of the P90X program on BODi.
 In this review, we’ll cover what moves are featured in P90X Ab Ripper X as well as the benefits of the workout.